SheidaEmdadi/ML_Final/README.md

 # Installations
-The following instructions are Included in the beginning part of the ML_Project.ipynb file.
-Please run all of the cells for preparing libraries to run the code on Jupyter Notebook.
+The following instructions are Included in the beginning part of the *ML_Project.ipynb* file. **Please run all of the cells in the *ML_Project.ipynb* file**, for preparing libraries to run the code on Jupyter Notebook.

 ```python